 NZSL video interpreting

-Video Interpreting Service (VIS) is a free service for NZSL users which allows them to make phone calls or use a video interpreter over Skype.
+Video Interpreting Service (VIS) is a free service for NZSL users that allows them to make phone calls or use a video interpreter over Skype.

 Use VIS to: